makeasnek/FindTheMag2/readme.md

 It is strongly suggested to have the Gridcoin wallet running on your machine (fully synced).
 If you do not have it installed, it will try to fetch statistics from gridcoinstats.eu.
 This is less reliable in case of network issues and is limited to once per day.
 The wallet doesn't need any coins in it, just an up-to-date copy of the blockchain.
-Your machine also requires **python 3.8 or higher**, though earlier versions may work they are unsupported.
+Your machine also requires **python 3.8 or higher**, earlier versions will not work.
 If you just installed BOINC, this tool takes about 48 hours to start working as we have to wait for projects to grant you credit for your work.
 Though really a week's worth of data is about the minimum you'd need to get useful information from this tool.